luyadev/luya.io/docs/guide/cms/blocktypes.md

 ### Injector API

 Each injector object generate trough the <class name="luya\cms\base\InternalBaseBlock" method="injectors" /> method can be access trough the magical array access.
-Let´ assume you are registering the TagInjector:
+Let's assume you are registering the TagInjector:

 ```php
 public function injectors()